Allen J. Greenough: New York Central merger

 Within a decade the vaunted Pennsylvania was gone in an ill-starred merger with arch-rival New York Central.
 Conflicted management teams, failure to produce an integrated computer system, internal strife, deindustrialization, federal regulation, taxation, declining passenger and express traffic and fierce competition from trucks via the Federally subsidized interstate highway system and shipping on the Saint Lawrence Seaway.
 Though both the Pennsylvania and the Central struggled through the 1950s on the dividends from their large investments in border state coal haulers—the Chesapeake and Ohio and the Norfolk and Western—the Penn Central merger created a massive system from two weakened giants.
 Exacerbating the situation, the Interstate Commerce Commission foisted the nearly bankrupt New York, New Haven and Hartford Railroad onto the new company.
 The New Haven, running between Boston and New York, was heavily involved in money-losing commuter traffic.
 Transportation historian George W. Hilton recounted the New Haven's infamous request to the ICC for permission to immediately discontinue more than one hundred and fifty money losing passenger trains circa 1958.

 John F. Stover wrote, in his second edition of American Railroads: "The giant new Penn Central system faced a variety of problems.
 One of [Penn Central President Stuart] Saunders' aids, Allen J. Greenough, said of the enlarged line: 'This is a big dog with a lot of fleas. ...
 We'll be scratching for a long time.'
 The Penn Central was official one railroad, but [New York] Central workers tried to follow their old rules, and Pennsylvania workers did likewise.
 The two old lines had very different signal and computer systems.
 The result in 1968 and 1969 was lost waybills lost freight shipments, even one lost train.
 By early 1970 a major problem was having to borrow capital at eight to ten percent for a railroad earning one or two percent.
 Penn Central was now losing one million dollars a day.
 On Sunday, June 21, 1970, Penn Central filed for bankruptcy, one of the biggest business failures in United States history."

 Death

-He died September 22, 1974, at St. Luke's Hospital in Manhattan, New York City.
+Greenough died September 21, 1974, at St. Luke's Hospital in Manhattan, New York City.
 He was 69 years old and he had homes in both North Salem, New York and County Clare, Ireland.